How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Relaunch Outlook and trigger a send/receive with F9.

-During our testing on a 9.2 GB PST that had been throwing 0x80040119 for two days, scanpst.exe finished in a reasonable time and cleared the error on the first run.
+On a mid-sized PST that has been throwing 0x80040119 for a couple of days, scanpst.exe usually finishes in a reasonable time and clears the error on the first run.
 If scanpst finds errors but reports that it can’t repair them, run the tool a second time before escalating.
 Microsoft’s own documentation confirms that multiple passes occasionally resolve issues that survive the first attempt.

 #Repairing Your Outlook Account Settings